pku-liang/ksim-ae/README.md

 # KSim Artifact Evaluation

 The evaluation will be run on 3 different machines, `base`, `plat-1`, and `plat-2`.
-`base` is the "master" machine, and the other two are "slave" machine.
+`base` is the "master" machine, and the other two are "slave" machines.

 # Quick Evaluation